tshepang/blog-movies/content/movies/Contagion (2011).rst

-A very well-made, rather convincing/realistic (the fresh dialog contributes well to that), well-acted movie (Laurence Fishburne is a joy to watch).
+A very well-made, rather convincing/realistic (the fresh dialog contributes well to that), well-acted movie (Laurence Fishburne is a joy to watch, and so is Gwyneth Paltrow).
 One favorite scene is when husband (Matt Damon) is told of passing away of wife while in hospital.
 The reaction is quite sad, and perhaps represents the best such scene I've ever seen.